Please see below for the schedule of Long Island's most informative, interactive and entertaining lectures

 Private lecture - "The Odd Couple - from stage to screen to television"

-One of the funniest films of the 1960’s and one of the greatest television programs of all time is now available for audiences!
-Discover how “The Odd Couple” began as a real life situation, became a play, a memorable film and then one of the greatest television series of all time.
+One of the funniest films of the 1960’s and one of the greatest television programs of all time is now available for this private audience!
+They will discover how “The Odd Couple” began as a real life situation, became a play, a memorable film and then one of the greatest television series of all time.
 Attendees will also learn how the casting came about for Broadway, the film and television.
 Some of the potential pairings will boggle the mind!
 Attendees will also learn why the setting of the television show changed after the first season.
 An extremely funny premise, local theater productions of the play continue until today.
 After the Power Point presentation, film highlights and one of the classic Jack Klugman / Tony Randall television shows will be screened.
 This program includes a memorabilia, autograph and book display.

 View Event →